IrisShaders/ShaderDoc/iris-features.md

 There are some new ID's that can be detected alongside items and armor:

 `trim_material` to detect armor trims on armor.
 (For example, `trim_emerald`).

+# Dimension Folders

+When `dimension.properties` is added to the shader pack root, behavior relating to dimensions change.
+Iris will no longer resolve any dimensions for you, and you are expected to resolve you own.
+The syntax for dimension.properties is as follows:

+`dimension.<folderName> = <dimensionNamespace>:<dimensionPath>`

+- `<folderName>`: The name of the folder containing the shaders used for the given dimension.
+- `<dimensionNamespace>`: The namespace for the dimension, vanilla shaders will use `minecraft`.
+- `<dimensionPath>`: The internal name of the dimension.

+*You can use `*` as a value to fallback all dimensions.*

+The following example sets the shaders for the vanilla Nether dimension to the `netherShaders` folder:

+`dimension.netherShaders = minecraft:the_nether`

 # Light Block Voxelization